Diolite: Later career

 Diolite remained in training as a four-year-old but failed to recover his best form and recorded his only victory in a handicap race at Liverpool.
 In April 1931 he finished unplaced in the Great Jubilee Handicap at Kempton Park Racecourse.
 In October he finished second to the three-year-old Portlaw in the Challenge Stakes at Newmarket, beaten three quarters of a length in a two-runner race.
 In April 1932 he was strongly fancied for the Lincoln Handicap but finished unplaced behind Jerome Fandor.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Diolite an "inferior" winner of the 2000 Guineas.

 Stud record

 At the end of his racing career Diolite was sold exported to become a breeding stallion in Japan where he was Champion Sire in 1942, 1943 and 1946.
-The best of his offspring included Hide Hikari (Satsuki Sho), and the Oka Sho winners Umeshiro and Fuku Iwai.
+The best of his offspring include St Lite, the first Japanese triple crown champion, Hide Hikari (Satsuki Sho), and the Oka Sho winners Umeshiro and Fuku Iwai.